srobo/docs/tutorials/discord.md

 Along with the common channels, there are some channels visible only to members of your team.

-`team-ABC` (where `ABC` is your TLA) is a channel only your team (and blueshirts) can see.
-Here you can converse among your team, and get help from blueshirts without giving away too much of your strategy.
+`team-ABC` (where `ABC` is your TLA) is a channel only your team (and Blueshirts) can see.
+Here you can converse among your team, and get help from Blueshirts without giving away too much of your strategy.
 These channels should be considered your own, and can be used to discuss anything competition related for your team.

 When asking for support, it's best to ask in public rooms unless there's a specific reason not to.
 This not only allows other teams who may be struggling with the same issue to benefit, but also allows them to contribute to a solution and discuss potential improvements.